 MedMen Canada is a joint venture incorporated under the CBCA on March 13, 2018, with the objective of the retail sale and marketing of cannabis products in Canada.
 MedMen Canada holds the exclusive license to the MedMen brand in Canada for a minimum term of 20 years.
 Cronos holds variable interests in MedMen Canada through its ownership of 50% of MedMen Canada's common shares and other subordinated debt.
 MedMen Canada's economic performance is driven by the quantity and strains of cannabis sold.
-Subject to applicable law, the joint venture partners mutually determine the quantity and strains of cannabis to be sold in MedMen Canada's retail stores, if and when stores are opened.
+Subject to applicable law, the joint venture partners mutually determine the quantity and strains of canada's retail stores, if and when stores are opened.